Bodzik1/Bodzik1/README.md

 ## Skills and Experience:
 * 💻 C#, C++

-- 🔭 I’m currently working on 2D top Down Shooter Game
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently studying Computer Science
 - 🤔 I’m looking for help with Finding the right path for Game Development
 - 😄 Pronouns: He/Him